SETIatHCRO/obsnerd/README.md

 Note, there are two gnuradio companion scripts:  nrdz_use.py and nrdz_nofiles.py If you don't want to record the data, use the nrdz_nofiles.py option and skip the file conversion/viewing steps below.

-After you've chosen the target satellite and frequency set the frequency and move the antenna (and add a note):
+After you've chosen the target satellite and frequency set the frequency, move the antenna and add the source information ./obsnerd.py source nav72  2023-12-24T18:01:36 ./obsnerd.py freq 1575
-./obsnerd.py note 'NAVSTAR 72:  expected 2023-12-24T18:01:35.7'
-./obsnerd.py freq 1575
 ./obsnerd.py move 238.275,51.614